Great minds discuss ideas, average minds discuss events, small minds discuss people.

 Admiral Hyman G. Rickover

-You may be wondering why I titled this section "expositions" instead of "ideas."
-After all, I use Admiral Rickover's two other objects -- "people" and "events" -- as additional banner links.
+Are you wondering why this page heading is "expositions" instead of "ideas"?
+After all, I use Admiral Rickover's two other objects as page headings: people and events.
 At least two reasons come to mind.
-Here follows one of them.
+Here follows the more important one.

 "Our ideas" are only partly our ideas.
 Most of our ideas are abbreviations or residues of the thought of other people, of our teachers (in the broadest sense of the term) and of our teachers' teachers; they are abbreviations and residues of the thought of the past.